Being an organized mama is a must for any new twin mom!

 You could laminate it or put into page protectors and leave copies all over the house as well.

 Each time I fed or changed a diaper, I tracked the information for each baby.

 The giant whiteboard created a big picture visual for each day and week, but this tracker will help you keep track of the important details you need to remember for each of your babies.

 It is helpful as for others who may be around helping out with your new babies.

 These few and simple tricks helped to make life seem more manageable as a new twin mama!
 I was able to feel organized, productive AND a little sane.

-So mama….try out our tips and let us know how they works for you!
-And if you have creative organizational tricks that were life changing for you, we’d love for you to share them in the comments so all new twin mamas can try out your ideas.
+So mama….try out our tips and let us know how they work for you!
+And if you have creative organizational tricks that were life-changing for you, we’d love for you to share them in the comments so all new twin mamas can try out your ideas.